Introduction

 Conclusion

 From churches and civic halls to fortified gates and lookout towers, Brașov’s emblematic buildings illustrate how commerce, faith, and defense shaped the city.
-Add them to your walking route and you’ll uncover layers of history around every corner.
+Add them to your walking route, check the seasonal weather guide before you go, and you’ll uncover new layers of history and skyline views on every visit.